visualpharm/Lunacy/docs/index_updated.md

      </summary>

    <br>

-   Icon downloading feature is available from the main icon editor pane which in turn come up whenever an icon is clicked.
-When the download button is clicked the following screen shows up:
+  Icon downloading feature is available from the main icon editor pane.
+Click on the download button to open the download window:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/download_multiple_edit_2.png'>
  </p>

  <br>

- Paying customers are elegible to download icons in png, svg, eps and pdf file formats in any size up to 2048 pixels.
+ Paying customers are eligible to download icons in PNG, SVG, EPS, and PDF file formats in any size up to 2048 pixels.
 Free customers are allowed to download icons in PNG up to 100x100px.
-The [Popular Icons](https://icons8.com/icon/pack/free-icons/all) and [Logos](https://icons8.com/icon/pack/Logos/all) are available in all formats, including SVG for both paying and free customers.
+The [Popular Icons](https://icons8.com/icon/pack/free-icons/all) and [Logos](https://icons8.com/icon/pack/Logos/all) are free in all formats, including SVG.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/free_user_download.png'>